 Because the clinical signs are variable and easily confused with other diseases, definitive diagnosis can be difficult.
+There are no readily available rapid and definitive laboratory tests.
 Taking blood samples during infection and again in the recovery period and showing an increase in antibodies to Leptospira in the blood serum (at least a four-fold increase in antibody titer) is supportive of the diagnosis.